“All women face certain health risks. But there are

 - Menopause Map: Downloadable Resources – My Personal Path Print Tools: Symptom Tracker

-- Mental Health Issues If You’re Gay, Lesbian or Bisexual
+- Mental Health Support If You’re Lesbian, Gay, Bisexual or Trans (LGBTQ+)

 - National Domestic Violence Hotline [United States]